yadleinc/plugins-desktop/README.rst

    If name is missing, the plugin is disabled for that O/S.

-``"excludes"``
-   Optional list of file extensions ignored by the plugin.

-``"includes"``
-   Optional list of file extensions acted upon by the plugin.

 ``"enabled"``
    Optional field indicating whether or not the plugin is active.
    Can be ``true`` or ``false``.
 If not present, defaults to ``true``.